xeoron/K/README.md

 K easily kills a *nix based running program by name or provides process detail on the program.
 The *nix command kill requires a process number.
 K makes it easier
-    to list the process ID's of a program to learn the total process count
-    to terminate a running program by name
+    to list the process ID's of a program, to learn the total process count, and to terminate a running program by name